zinchse/new_portfolio/_posts/2023-10-24-parallel-python.md

 Let's begin by defining what *real parallelism* is.
 I will take it to mean the possibility of executing several program instructions at once at a particular moment of time.
 This can be done, for example, when there are several processor cores.

-In the end, any program is represented as a set of some machine operations.
-And, obviously, someone has to execute them (it can be a TPU / GPU; but in our case it will be a CPU device, aka processor).
+More detailed: in the end, any program is represented as a set of some machine operations, and, obviously, someone has to execute them (it can be a TPU / GPU; but in our case it will be a CPU device, aka processor).
 In modern systems, a CPU has several cores at once.
 And I will call true parallelism the case when we achieve a gain in the speed of program execution due to their use.

 ### Non-true Parallelism

 One might ask, then what is non-true parallelism?
 For example, if we execute 2 programs on one processor core and switch between them so quickly that the user does not notice anything, it can be called parallelism - from the user's point of view 2 programs work simultaneously.
 But in reality there is only one program running at each moment of time and such parallelism is not true.
-It is an illusion.
-And it can be useful.
-But it's completely inappropriate for a scenario where we need to speed up a single heavy task.
-And this case isn't rare.
+It. is. an. illusion.
+But it can be useful.
+And yet it's completely inappropriate for a scenario where we need to speed up a *single heavy task* (unfortunately, this case isn't rare).

 # Threads vs Process

-The two main classes of tasks are cpu and io (input/output) bound tasks.
-They differ by the fact that the first class of tasks requires CPU work most of the time, while in the second type of tasks waiting for some third-party services (disk, database, etc.) to respond plays a significant role.
+The two main classes of tasks are *cpu and io (input/output) bound* tasks.
+The first class requires CPU work most of the time, while in the second type of tasks waiting for some third-party services (drive, database, etc.) to respond plays a significant role.

 There is a fundamental difference between io and cpu bound tasks: *io bound tasks can be easily and efficiently parallelized* if you pause execution of one code branch at the moment of waiting for the response of some third-party service and switch to another.
-In case of a cpu bound task this trick **will not work** - if we give the processor core to someone else, the progress of our execution will not move anywhere and we will increase the total running time.
+In case of a cpu bound task this trick **will not work** - if we give the processor core to someone else, the progress of our execution will not move anywhere and we will **increase** the total running time.

 Let's make sure I'm not making anything up.